 viewers-<project-number>represent the lists of owners, editors, and viewers of the project whose project number is <project-number>.

-Google Apps customers can associate their email accounts with an Internet domain name.
+GSuite and Cloud Identity customers can associate their email accounts with an Internet domain name.
 When you do this, each email account takes the form [USERNAME]@[YOUR_DOMAIN].com.
-You can specify a scope by using any Internet domain name that is associated with a Google Apps account.
+You can specify a scope by using any Internet domain name that is associated with GSuite or Cloud Identity.

 Special identifier for all Google account holders: